shkron/mySpyChallenge/ReadMe.md

 # iSpyChallenge

-This repository contains an Android Studio project that is used as a starting point for the iSpy App Tech challenge.
+This repository contains an xCode project that is used as a starting point for the iSpy App Tech challenge.

 ## Challenge